 - To gain n understanding of research design and analysis in health psychology.

 - To write effectively and professionally about health psychology.

 - A minimum of 16 credits to complete

 - Students may attend part-time or full-time (9+ credits)

-- Completed application form and nonrefundable application fee
+- A completed application form accompanied by a fifty-dollar nonrefundable application fee.

 Plan of Study

 After being conditionally accepted into the program, applicants will be assigned an academic advisor and must consult with this advisor to develop a Plan of Study (POS).
 The POS lists the required and elective courses that the student will take to fulfill the requirements of the program, and is filed with the Director of Graduate Programs in the School of Arts & Sciences.
 The POS and all changes to the POS require prior approval of the Advisor, the department Chair, and the Dean of Arts and Sciences.
 FORMAL ADMISSION TO THE PROGRAM IS NOT COMPLETED UNTIL THE PLAN OF STUDY IS ON FILE IN THE GRADUATE OFFICE.

 |Course No.||Course Title||Credits|

 |HED 410||Stress Management||3|